dd32/td-gh-ex/readme.txt

     http://pixabay.com/en/key-metal-home-security-wedding-96233/

 == Changelog ==
+Version 2.45.5
+* Fixes in CSS for Full RTL support

 Version 2.45.4
 * Fixes in CSS for Full RTL support
-+ More Themes page added
+* More Themes page added

 Version 2.45.3
 * FontAwesome Updated to latest version for New icons Compatibility